 Residential buildings are equipped with interior fire alarm systems that are designed to warn building occupants of a fire in the building.
 Interior fire alarm systems generally consist of a panel located in a lobby or basement, with manual pull stations located near the main entrance and by each stairwell door.
-Interior fire alarm systems are usually manually-activated (must be pulled by hand) and does not automatically transmit a signal to the Fire Department, so a telephone call must still be made to 5252.
+Interior fire alarm systems are usually manually-activated (must be pulled by hand) and automatically transmit a signal to the Public Safety base.
+An immediate 911 call is then placed.